-Proposals, and especially RFP responses, are selling documents that are intended to move the customer towards a decision in your favor.
+Proposals, and especially RFP responses, are sales documents that are intended to move the customer towards a decision in your favor.
 You need to use every available technique to ensure your proposal is read and understood, so that the document achieves its mission.
+Truly, finding the right proposal format is an underappreciated art.

 In 2005, I commissioned a research study with a grad student from the University of Portsmouth in the UK to research and validate proposal document formatting techniques.
 The goal of the study was to find out what formatting techniques worked and which didn’t when people read and evaluated documents.